CoderBritt89/react-review/react-fundamentals.md

 7. Summarize what happens when you run `create-react-app my-app`

+      initializes and creates the new react app and names it "my-app"

 8. Summarize the steps for forking and cloning a repo with an existing React app.
 How does this process differ from the process of creating a new React app on your laptop?

+  fork and clone, cd into the repository where it is stored, npm install, npm start.

+  when creating new you use npx instead of Npm

 9. Explain what this code does:

+this is our child component that's receiving props assigning the className based on what the prop is.

 ```jsx
 import React from "react";